France Races To Find Survivors In Cyclone-hit Mayotte - UrduPoint

 Coming next was a "civilian maritime bridge" between both island groups, said Patrice Latron, the prefect in La Reunion.

-"We're moving to a phase of massive support for Mayotte," he said, adding that around 200 shipping containers with supplies and water would arrive in Mayotte by Sunday.
+"We're moving to a phase of massive support for Mayotte," he said, adding that around 200 shipping containers with supplies and water would arrive by Sunday.

 The French navy support and assistance vessel Champlain, which set sail from La Reunion, is due to arrive in Mayotte on Thursday morning with 180 tonnes of freight on board.